th3emilis/advanchat/README.md

 By downloading, installing, accessing, using or interacting in any way with this add-on, you agree to be bound by the following terms:
 - **Attribution** — You must give proper credit to the creator if you reference, use or feature any of the add-on contents (user interface, files, etc.) in your own content, such as videos, blogs, or social media posts.
 - **No Redistribution** — You may not reproduce, redistribute or republish the add-on in any form or by any means.
 You may not share the direct download link or any user-generated link to the add-on.
-Use the official GitHub repository link.
+Use one of the [official links](https://github.com/th3emilis/advanchat/blob/main/OFFICIAL_LINKS.md).
 - **Non-Commercial** — You may not use the add-on for any commercial or revenue-generating purposes, such as advertising, selling or renting.
 You may not charge any fees or request any donations for accessing or using the add-on.
 - **No Derivates** — You can remix, adapt or build upon the add-on for your own private use, but you may not share, distribute, or make available the modified version of the add-on to any third party.
 You also agree not to use any part of the add-on (such as files or code snippets) in other add-ons.